shuibingchen/VMI_Organoid/README.md

-# Vascularized Macrophage-Islet Organoids to Model Immune-Mediated Pancreatic $\beta$ cell Pyroptosis upon Viral Infection
+# Vascularized Macrophage-Islet Organoids to Model Immune-Mediated Pancreatic $\\beta$ cell Pyroptosis upon Viral Infection

-This repository contains the R scripts necessary to perform the analysis in our manuscript *Liuliu Yang et al. Vascularized Macrophage-Islet Organoids to Model Immune-Mediated Pancreatic $\beta$ cell Pyroptosis upon Viral Infection.*, as described in the supplementary methods and main text.
+This repository contains the R scripts necessary to perform the analysis in our manuscript *Liuliu Yang et al.* "Vascularized Macrophage-Islet Organoids to Model Immune-Mediated Pancreatic $\\beta$ cell Pyroptosis upon Viral Infection.", as described in the supplementary methods and main text.

 ### Input Data